Differences between adjustable and fixed loans

-With a fixed-rate loan, your monthly payment remains the same for the entire duration of your mortgage.
-The longer you pay, the more of your payment goes toward principal.
-The property tax and homeowners insurance which are almost always part of the payment will go up over time, but in general, payment amounts on fixed rate loans vary little.
+A fixed-rate loan features the same payment amount over the life of the loan.
+The property taxes and homeowners insurance which are almost always part of the payment will go up over time, but for the most part, payments on these types of loans don't increase much.

-You can choose a fixed-rate loan to lock in a low interest rate.
-People choose fixed-rate loans when interest rates are low and they want to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at the best rate currently available.
-Call Firelight Mortgage Consultants at (720) 550-4235 for details.
+Borrowers might choose a fixed-rate loan to lock in a low interest rate.
+People choose these types of loans when interest rates are low and they want to lock in the lower rate.
+For homeowners who have an ARM now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
+If you have an Adjustable Rate Mortgage (ARM) now, we'd love to help you lock in a fixed-rate at the best rate currently available.
+Call Firelight Mortgage Consultants at (303) 228-2254 for details.

-The majority of ARMs are capped, which means they won't increase above a certain amount in a given period.
-There may be a cap on how much your interest rate can go up in one period.
-For example: no more than a couple percent per year, even if the index the rate is based on increases by more than two percent.
-Sometimes an ARM features a "payment cap" which ensures your payment won't go above a certain amount in a given year.
-Plus, almost all ARMs feature a "lifetime cap" — this means that the rate can never go over the cap amount.
+Most ARM programs have a cap that protects you from sudden monthly payment increases.
+Your ARM may feature a cap on interest rate increases over the course of a year.
+For example: no more than two percent per year, even though the index the rate is based on increases by more than two percent.
+Sometimes an ARM has a "payment cap" which guarantees your payment won't go above a fixed amount over the course of a given year.
+Plus, the great majority of ARMs have a "lifetime cap" — this cap means that your interest rate can't ever exceed the capped amount.

-ARMs usually start out at a very low rate that usually increases as the loan ages.
-You've likely read about 5/1 or 3/1 ARMs.
-In these loans, the initial rate is fixed for three or five years.
+ARMs most often feature their lowest rates at the beginning of the loan.
+They usually provide the lower rate from a month to ten years.
+You've likely heard of 5/1 or 3/1 ARMs.
+In these loans, the initial rate is set for three or five years.
 After this period it adjusts every year.
-These kinds of loans are fixed for 3 or 5 years, then they adjust.
-Loans like this are best for people who expect to move within three or five years.
-These types of ARMs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+These types of loans are fixed for a certain number of years (3 or 5), then they adjust.
+Loans like this are best for borrowers who anticipate moving in three or five years.
+These types of adjustable rate loans benefit borrowers who will sell their house or refinance before the initial lock expires.

-You might choose an Adjustable Rate Mortgage to get a very low initial rate and count on moving, refinancing or simply absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky when property values go down and borrowers are unable to sell their home or refinance.
+You might choose an ARM to get a very low introductory rate and plan on moving, refinancing or simply absorbing the higher rate after the initial rate goes up.
+ARMs can be risky when property values decrease and borrowers cannot sell or refinance.